-The events of the last three weeks have been a vivid reminder of the challenge we face in our communities and in our country to ensure the dignity of every person.
+The events of this past year have been a vivid reminder of the challenge we face in our communities and in our country to ensure the dignity of every person.
 The killings of George Floyd, Breonna Taylor, Ahmaud Arbery, Rayshard Brooks, and so many others are just a present-day reminder that we are still far short in achieving equal treatment for all members of our community, and black people and other people of color continue to bear the burden of systemic injustice and racism.